-At St James’ Primary, the staff with special training to help you to be safe are Mrs Bald, Miss Beatson and Mrs Coster.
+At St James’ Primary, the staff with special training to help you to be safe are Miss Beatson and Mrs Bald.
 You can email for help or advice: [email protected]

 You don’t have to speak to those members of staff – any adult in school will be able to help you.